convox/console-app/README_version2_racks.md

 ### (OPTIONAL) Internal Mode

 To make the Console only accessible inside the VPC, you will need to set Internal mode.
+This will require your Rack to have the parameter `Internal=Yes`

-    $ convox env set -a console INTERNAL=true
+    $ convox env set INTERNAL=true --promote --wait -a console

 ## Deploy the Console

 Deploy the application contained in this repository.

-    $ convox deploy -a console
+    $ convox deploy -a console --wait

+### Configure Console parameters

+    $ convox apps params set RackUrl=Yes -a console

 ## (OPTIONAL) Integration Setup